uviclibraries/genai-notebooklm/3-nblm-brainstorming.md

 By the end of this activity, you will be able to:

-- Use Google Notebook to **brainstorm questions, angles, and follow-up ideas** grounded in your sources.
+- Use Gemini Notebook to **brainstorm questions, angles, and follow-up ideas** grounded in your sources.
 - Turn readings into **research questions, project ideas, or assignment prompts**.
-- Guide Google Notebook to **build on your own thinking**, not just generate random ideas.
+- Guide Gemini Notebook to **build on your own thinking**, not just generate random ideas.
 - Capture the best ideas in a reusable format (outline, list of RQs, or action plan).